saadmohiuddin/kalman_tracking/README.md

 Generate and Save a Static 3D Visualization

+## Generate and Save a Static 3D Visualization
 from src.Inner_Detector_simulation import DetectorSimulation

 sim = DetectorSimulation()
 sim.draw_static("Inner_Detector.png")

 This will save the detector figure as Inner_Detector.png in the current working directory.

-Import the Detector in Another Script (Aissata’s Use Case)
+## Import the Detector in Another Script
 import matplotlib.pyplot as plt from mpl_toolkits.mplot3d import Axes3D
 from src.Inner_Detector_simulation import InnerDetector